blytkerchan/blytkerchan.github.io/_posts/2010-01-19-confusing-the-compiler.markdown

 ---
 author: rlc
+categories:
+- Programming
+- Software development
+- Compiler errors
 comments: true
 date: 2010-01-19 01:53:31+00:00
 layout: post
-title: Confusing the compiler
-wordpress_id: 454
 tags:
 - compiler
 - Posts that need to be re-tagged (WIP)
+title: Confusing the compiler
+wordpress_id: 454
 ---

 Sometimes it's real fun to see how easily you can confuse the compiler.
 In the error below, `function` is a macro that takes three parameters: